smariee/smariee.github.io/essays/E3: Preparing for WODs.md

 - Multi-cursor selection
 - copy and paste (one-click)

-These shortcuts reduced alot of time! & I'm happy about it :) I feel that I should spend more time prepping and researching more about what I'll work with before attempting the next WOD.
+These shortcuts reduced alot of time! & I'm happy about it :)
+I feel that I should spend more time prepping and researching than usual about what I'll work on before attempting the next WOD.